Table of Contents

 Best Tips For Growing Rhubarb In Containers

 Rhubarb may be grown in pots.
 Over the winter, it will require further protection.
-Plant it in a drainage-holed container that can accommodate at least 5 gallons of well-drained soil.
+Plant it in a drainage-holed container accommodating at least 5 gallons of well-drained soil.

 Incorporate a delayed-release fertilizer into the soil to make your task easier.
 Check the soil daily and water deeply as needed.